evequozf/D3-Swiss-map-with-latitude-longitude-locations/README.md

 (this example generates the municipalities boundaries in the canton of Valais)

 ### Displaying the maps in D3 and integrating locations in spherical coordinates
 The example code you'll find in `index.html` is pretty straightforward.
 On top of the map generated as described above, three red dots are added at the location of three cities specified in spherical coordinates `[latitude, longitude]`.
 There are two tricks to understand, though.
-First, your map is in spherical coordinates, therefore, you need to project them to 2D when you draw them, and make sure the paths from the TopoJSON file containing your map gets projected, too.
+First, your map is in spherical coordinates, therefore, you need to project it to 2D when you draw it, and make sure the paths from the TopoJSON file containing your map gets projected, too.
 ```javascript
     var projection = d3.geo.albers()
         .rotate([0, 0])